 In recent years, this spot has become so popular that securing a table can be a bit of a hassle.
 However, we can assure you that the view at Haleiwa Joe’s is 100% worth the wait.

-One of our best travel tips for eating dinner at the Haiku Gardens location is to arrive an hour before the restaurant opens at four and get in line.
+One of our best travel tips for the Haiku Gardens location is to arrive an hour before the restaurant opens at four and get in line.
 Often, the wait after putting your name down on the list can range from 1-2 hours.
 Plus, arriving early means you can snag a coveted parking spot.

 Nonetheless, you can make the most of your time while you wait by perusing the botanical gardens and snapping some pictures of the grounds.
 After all, it is one of the top Oahu photo spots.
 Just make sure to bring bug spray–you’ll thank me later!

-The Royal Hawaiian
+4. The Royal Hawaiian

 The Royal Hawaiian is undoubtedly one of the best places to take pictures in Waikiki.
 This property opened its doors in 1927, also making it one of the oldest hotels on Waikiki Beach.
 As you can tell from the photos, everything at the Royal Hawaiian is pink!